2

 “A lot.”
 Ryan sighed, “and more and more with every minute.”
 The elevator doors opened at Floor Nineteen.

-Here’s a riddle for ya: you’re a cult called the Eye of Eternal Freedom, and you’re one that forbids eyes of any kind in its imagery.
+Here’s a riddle for ya: you’re a cult called the Eye of Eternal Freedom, the same one that forbids eyes of any kind in its imagery.
 What the hell are you going to use as your symbol?

 What Cillian Pupil chose was eye sockets.
 Something shaped like an eye, colored entirely in black.
 Ah, well.
-I suppose it’s easy to use in graffiti.
+I suppose it’s easy to spray on for graffiti purposes.

 My brother flicked on the light switch, and the whole hallway was lit up.